-At least two objections are made against reading the Bible as one story.
+At least two objections have been made against reading the Bible as one story.
 The first is made by biblical scholars.
-They point to the tremendous diversity of Scripture that seems to belie any confession of unity.45 While that legacy remains powerful today, it is the critique of postmodern critics that raises new problems about Scripture as a story: if the Bible is a grand story, it is necessarily oppressive, as are all metanarratives.
-This critique of metanarratives, associated in particular with Jean-François Lyotard and Michel Foucault, arose as modern stories of progress began to unravel in the twentieth century.
-In the process, all grand narratives have come in for scathing critique.
-All metastories tend to be regarded with acute suspicion; all we can tolerate are small, local stories with no pretense to universal truth.
+They point to the tremendous diversity of Scripture which seems to belie any confession of unity.
+While that legacy remains powerful today, it is the critique of postmodern critics that raise new problems about Scripture as a story: if the Bible is a grand story it is necessarily oppressive, as are all metanarratives.
+This critique of metanarratives, associated in particular with Jean-Françoise Lyotard and Michael Foucault, has arisen as modern stories of progress began to unravel in the 20th century.
+In the process all grand narratives have come in for scathing critique.
+All meta-stories tend to be regarded with acute suspicion; all we can tolerate are small, local stories with no pretence to universal truth.